Yohannfra/Vim-Goto-Header/README.md

 # Vim Goto-Header
 Vim Goto-Header is a plugin I made to quickly jump to header files with vim/neovim.\
+It can also be used to jump back and forth between .c/.h or .cpp/.hpp.\
 It can be use for both c or cpp.

 Example :\